 - Colour and sepia to black and white conversion

-The finished photograph is supplied to you as a digital file which you are free to print and share to family and friends as you wish.
+The finished photograph is supplied to you as a digital file which you are free to print and share to family and friends as you wish, or alternatively you can purchase archive quality prints from me at a substantial saving over High Street prices.
 Payment is only required once you have seen and approved the finished restoration/colourisation.
 Please scroll down for a guide to pricing.

 These prices are only a guide.
 Images are assessed and priced once I have received the photograph/scan as not all images can be set to any one category, but it is best to keep in mind that the more badly damaged the photograph, the longer the restoration process will take, and therefore the higher the price.
 Even 'simple' photographs of a single person can take 3-4 hours to restore and colour.
 All work will be carried out only when the costs have been discussed and agreed.
-Prices do not include the cost of a physical print.
+Prices include a high resolution image file of the completed photograph but do not include the cost of any physical prints.

 Colouring is a seperate cost and is always done after the restoration.

-- Simple fade corrections ♦ contrast adjustments ♦ simple dust and scratch removal ♦ sharpening ♦ cropping - £5 to £15
+- Simple fade corrections ♦ contrast adjustments ♦ simple dust and scratch removal ♦ sharpening ♦ cropping - £15

-- Minor fading ♦ minor discolouration ♦ light mould or damage ♦ hair-line fissures - £15 to £25
+- Minor fading ♦ minor discolouration ♦ light mould or damage ♦ hair-line fissures - £25

-- Deep scratch marks ♦ small facial area corrections ♦ multiple creases/wrinkles ♦ moderate small areas of mould damage ♦ medium fading ♦ small areas missing - £25 to £40
+- Deep scratch marks ♦ small facial area corrections ♦ multiple creases/wrinkles ♦ moderate small areas of mould damage ♦ medium fading ♦ small areas missing - £40

 - Larger areas missing or damaged ♦ large facial area corrections ♦ larger areas of face/body missing ♦ heavy mould damage ♦ major rebuilding/object removal ♦ heavy folds ♦ tears ♦ heavy fading - £40 and up

-- Very complex images ♦ groups of more than 8 people ♦ crowds ♦ school or military photographs ♦ panoramas - from £70 and up
+- Very complex images ♦ groups of more than 8 people ♦ crowds ♦ school or military photographs ♦ panoramas - from £110

 How to Order